The Appeal: Georgia's Most Wanted: Other songs

 In a partnership with iTunes, there were several tracks from the new album that were included in its pre-release program "Complete My Album", during the weeks leading up to the album's release.
 The first offering of the program was "Making Love to the Money", which could be obtained on September 7, 2010.
 The song peaked at number 36 on the US Billboard Hot R&B-Hip-Hop Songs and on the Top Rap Songs at number 21.
 "Trap Talk" was then made available on September 14, 2010; the final offering, "Weirdo", became available on September 21.
 The track, titled "Beat It Up" featuring Trey Songz (a deluxe-edition track which also appears on Gucci Mane's Burrrprint (2) HD mixtape), debuted on the R&B/Hip-Hop Songs at number 36 and number 22 on the Top Rap Songs charts.

 Reception

 Commercial performance

-The album sold 50,000 units in its first week, less than Gucci Mane's previous effort (which sold 89,000 copies in its first week of release).
+The album sold 61,500 copies in its first week (less than Gucci Mane's previous effort (which sold 90,000 copies in its first week of release).
 However, The Appeal had more chart success; it entered the US Billboard 200 at number 4 (the previous album entered at number 10).
 The Appeal entered at number 4 on both on the Top R&B/Hip Hop Albums and Top Rap charts.
 The album has sold 150,000 copies.